ChristopherJamesN/sports-news-feed/README.md

 I found someone else reporting a similar issue [here](https://community.atlassian.com/t5/Bitbucket-questions/TypeError-intermediate-value-slice-reverse-flatmap-is-not-a/qaq-p/2111363) without a resolution.

-Post-commit there is a Github workflow (defined in .github/workflows/client_test.yml) that runs `npm run build` and `npm run test` .
+Post-commit there is a Github workflow (defined in [.github/workflows/client_test.yml](https://github.com/ChristopherJamesN/sports-news-feed/blob/master/.github/workflows/client_test.yml)) that runs `npm run build` and `npm run test` .
 [Here](https://github.com/ChristopherJamesN/sports-news-feed/actions/runs/5707996673/job/15465227497) is an example run.
-This build was completing successfully, but if I try with the same node version (16.20.1) locally it fails with the above error.
+The build kicked off by the workflow was completing successfully, but if I tried with the same node version (16.20.1) locally it would fail with the above error.

 Here are a few of the commits showing things I tried to resolve the error:
 * https://github.com/ChristopherJamesN/sports-news-feed/commit/c9b384cdc56125d67f72281f07ed46661b8d1e80